 MTB helmets traditionally differed little from road lids and indeed in many ways the two are interchangeable –a lightweight, high-end road racing helmet, for example, will likely be the lid of choice for any serious XC racer.

-However with the growth of new disciplines of the sport that emphasise downhill fun over pedalling efficiency– trail centre riding, All-Mountain (AM) riding, Enduro racing – has emerged a new category of MTB helmets that offer more protection and head coverage for a slight tradeoff in weight and ventilation.
+More pedalling efficient MTB disciplines like – trail centre riding, All-Mountain (AM) riding, Enduro racing have helmets that offer more protection and head coverage for a slight tradeoff in weight and ventilation.
 This is especially true in the case of the latest generation of AM lids that provide more coverage over the rear of the skull.

 One thing to look out for on all helmets is bug mesh in the front vents – it may seem like a small addition, but there are few things more irritating or distracting than an aggrieved insect trapped against your scalp.

 Finally, the presence of a visor (or not) is sometimes used to distinguish road racing helmets from MTB lids, but most can be removed to achieve that roadie aesthetic.
 Visors can be useful in preventing glare from the sun or as an additional measure to protect the eyes from protruding branches or airborne debris.